Uzbekistan digital infrastructure – delivering Central Asia’s first sustainable, AI-ready data center

 Context

-Following his involvement in establishing DataVolt as a new data center developer in Saudi Arabia early 2023, Tom was asked to explore market entry opportunities in Central Asia.
-In November 2023, he flew to Tashkent to assess Uzbekistan’s digital infrastructure landscape—a frontier market with only a few megawatts of colocation capacity but significant potential for growth.
+Following his involvement in establishing DataVolt as a new data center developer in Saudi Arabia early 2023, Tom Teerlynck was asked to explore market entry opportunities in Central Asia.
+Uzbekistan, with only a few megawatts of colocation capacity but growing digitization ambitions, emerged as a promising frontier.

 Development & Execution